HL7/fhir-exchange-routing-ig/input/pages/specification.md

 **Step 1.
 Originator obtains the destination's public FHIR service address**

+Before the exchange, the originator system obtains the destination’s public FHIR service address, for example through a reference in a previously-received FHIR resource or by consulting an endpoint directory.

 **Step 2.
 Originator initiates a RESTful interaction using the destination's public FHIR service address**

 In this scenario, the originator populates the `Prefer` HTTP header with `respond-async` to notify the destination that it want to obtain the response data asynchronously.

 **Step 3.
-The exchange is received by the inbound gateway intermediary**
+The exchange is received by the inbound gateway intermediary through resolution of the public FHIR service base URL**

+The originator submits its request to the public FHIR service address for the destination, and the public FHIR service base URL resolves to the inbound gateway intermediary to be routed onward.

 **Step 4.
 The intermediary routes the exchange to the destination**